kenichi-shibata/kenichi-shibata/content/cv/mar24.md

 ## Professional Summary

-Innovative and results-driven Lead DevSecOps with over a decade of experience in architecting, implementing, and optimizing cloud infrastructure and security solutions.
-Proven track record in leading teams to enhance security measures, reduce costs, and improve system efficiency within high-profile organizations.
-Adept at driving the integration of cutting-edge security tools and practices into software development life cycles.
-Seeking to leverage extensive background in cloud security and DevOps practices to contribute to the success of a forward-thinking company.
+An innovative DevSecOps leader with over a decade of experience architecting and optimizing cloud infrastructure and security solutions.
+I excel at driving integration of cutting-edge practices into software development lifecycles to enhance security, reduce costs, and boost efficiency.
+My expertise has been recognized through speaking engagements at major events like AWS Summit, QCon, and Cloud Expo Europe.
+As the author of "Cloud Native Monitoring" and "Cloud Native Observability" (O'Reilly Media), and a regular contributor to technical publications, I'm passionate about sharing knowledge.
+I'm seeking an opportunity to leverage my extensive cloud security, DevOps, and authorship background to drive success for a forward-thinking organization.

 ## Work Experience